Slinky Antenna Revisited

 YouTube player

-Final Thoughts: The build quality is exceptional, and it's highly durable - just be careful not to overextend it!
-I used it iwith an external LDG tuner and operated it on 15, 20, 30, 40, and 75 Meters.
-It's definitely a product I would purchase again!
+After using this at home my final thoughts: The build quality is exceptional, and it's highly durable - just be careful not to overextend it!
+I used it with an external LDG tuner and operated it on 15, 20, 30, 40, and 75 Meters.
+It's definitely a product I would purchase again and will have too, because I stretched mine out too far to take portable again.

 Thank You